On the Heels of Hildegard of Bingen (Recipe)

 In pursuit of Hildegard of Bingen, I hope to find enlightenment while hiking in her footsteps along the 137 kilometer Pilgrim’s Trail.
 I’ve reached out to the nuns of Eibingen Abbey requesting to stay a few nights in one of their rooms, where I hope to witness a day-in-the-life of one of Hildegard’s followers.
 Lastly, I’ll unfurl my apron and put Hildegard’s recipes to the test cooking with nature’s bounty she suggests for various afflictions.
 Whatever your malady, Hildegard believed there was a medicinal plant, herb or natural stone suited to address your concerns: dull eyes, vision loss, fatigue, slow metabolism, skincare, hearing loss, cold, flu, memory loss, weak lungs, poor digestion, insect bites, heartaches, stress, rheumatism, insomnia, depression – Hildegard claims to have the recipe to heal what ails, naturally.

-Like the darkness consuming medieval religious paintings, the pandemic handed society a sense of dread, loneliness and doubt.
+Like the darkness consuming medieval religious paintings, the pandemic handed society a sense of loneliness and doubt.
 Hildegard lived and thrived during these times, but she chose to harness and disperse light.
 She believed in Humanity.
 I want (need) to believe, too.
 Hopefully this 12th century mystic will guide me to clarity, or at least acceptance.

 If you would like to add a spark of joy to your tastebuds, try making this adaptation of Hildegard’s “Cookies of Joy.”
 I stumbled upon it while researching ingredients Hildegard believed induced happiness.
 She said these spice cookies would summon joy and positive thinking.
 The only substitution I made was I used half spelt flour with normal.
 My day improved after the first bite.